-Jam.
+Jam (Mark Woollen, 2006).
 Indie documentary about an attempt to bring back roller derby features some engagingly eccentric folks, but the entire movie is way too low-key, and the absence of much historical context beyond "I always loved it when I was a kid" means it's not easy to understand why these people have such a passion for the game.
-6/10.

-The Return of the War Room.
+The Return of the War Room (D.A.
+Pennebaker & Chris Hegedus, 2008).
 Barely a movie, this plays like a DVD extra for the original War Room, which wasn't as good as its reputation in the first place.
-5/10.

-Frost/Nixon.
+Frost/Nixon (Ron Howard, 2008).
 Ron Howard is the great disappearing director of our times.
 He doesn't make bad movies, he doesn't make great movies.
 He makes movies that get 6 out of 10 and he makes movies that get 7 out of 10.
 In other words, I don't have the slightest idea what Ron Howard brings to a movie.
-This is one of his better ones, which means 7/10.
+This is one of his better ones.
 Nominated for five Oscars, including picture, director, actor, and screenplay ...
 I might go for actor, although of the three nominees I've seen in that category, I'd probably put Frank Langella third.
-One thing you notice in the early historical wrapup in this movie ... there was a time when Democrats took their jobs seriously.
+One thing you notice in the early historical wrap-up in this movie ... there was a time when Democrats took their jobs seriously.
 They didn't kiss Nixon's ass the way they kissed George W's.

-Rope.
+Rope (Alfred Hitchcock, 1948).
 The Production Code ensures that the gay text becomes homoerotic subtext, the acting is highly variable as is often the case with Hitchcock, and the long-take experiment is pointless.
-6/10.